ivine-GIT/NLP_Transformer/README.md

 2) De_En_translate.py : Transformer implementation of the translate function

 The dataset used to train the network is from the "European Parliament Proceedings Parallel Corpus" available at http://www.statmt.org/europarl/

+In the folder ./data/de-en/, there are two short files consisting of 24 senteces in German and its translation in English.
+For the larger corpus, visit the Europarl link above.